How to Legally Change Your Name in the UK

 Introduction

-However, you’ll need a deed poll (or another formal document) to update your passport, driving license, bank accounts, and other official records to reflect your new name.
+You need a deed poll or formal document to update your passport, license, bank accounts, and official records.

 A deed poll is a legal document that proves a change of name.
 You can change any part of your name, add or remove names and hyphens, or alter the spelling.